h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo.rst

 Obtaining Stage Probabilities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To obtain the stage probabilities, please first make sure to set ``withStageProbabilities`` and ``withDetailedPredictionCol`` to true on your MOJO settings object.
-The stage probabilities are now stored in the ``${detailedPredictionCol}.stageProbabilities`` column on the dataset obtained from the prediction.
+To obtain the stage results, please first make sure to set ``withStageResults`` and ``withDetailedPredictionCol`` to true on your MOJO settings object.
+The stage results for regression and anomaly detection problems are stored in the ``${detailedPredictionCol}.stageResults`` on the dataset obtained from the prediction.
+The stage results for classification
-Please replace ``${detailedPredictionCol}`` with the actual value of your detailed prediction col. By default, it is ``detailed_prediction``.
+(binomial, multinomial) problems are stored under ``${detailedPredictionCol}.stageResults`` Please replace ``${detailedPredictionCol}`` with the actual value of your detailed prediction col. By default, it is ``detailed_prediction``.

+The stage results are an array of values, where a value at the position *t* is the prediction/probability combined from contributions of trees *T1, T2, ..., Tt*.
+For *t* equal to a number of model trees, the value is the same as final prediction/probability.
+The stage results (probabilities) for classification problem are are represented by a list of columns, where one column contains stage probabilities for a given prediction class.